johntrigg/attack-defend-cheatsheet/cheat-sheet.md

 Can also just try uploading an image file that contains only the backdoor, and if a php exec() exists, that might hit it and give us a backdoor.

+# Burpsuite Intruder

+There's always the possibility of taking a POST request, capturing it in Burpsuite, and using the intruder function with a short wordlist to test for vulnerabilities.
+A simple example of this is a SQL injection.
 # PHP Payloads for File Upload Vulnerability

 # Command Backdoor